A Unified Approach to Interpreting and Boosting Adversarial Transferability: Proof of Proposition

 \subsection{Perturbations generated by the multi-step attack tend to exhibit larger interaction than Gaussian noise}

 Moreover, we compare the interaction inside perturbation units generated by the multi-step attack with the Gaussian noise perturbation.
-Similarly, for fair comparisons, the magnitude of the Gaussian noise is controlled to be same as that generated by the multi-step attack.
+Similarly, for fair comparisons, the magnitude of the Gaussian noise is controlled to be similar to that generated by the multi-step attack.
 As \Figref{fig:verify_prop_1}~(right) shows, perturbations generated by the multi-step attack tend to exhibit larger interaction than Gaussian noise.